 Sometimes it feels like a conspiracy.
-Why else would a manufacturer or retailer affix stickers to a clear surface that's meant to be viewed through?
-Perhaps they're in cahoots with the manicure industry, because after scraping tape and glue residue off a glass photo frame, that's exactly what we'll need.
+Why else would a manufacturer or retailer affix stickers to a clear surface that you should view through?
+Perhaps they're in cahoots with the manicure industry because, after scraping tape and glue residue off a glass photo frame, that's exactly what we'll need.

 Why is it so hard to get goo off glass?
 There are different types of adhesive, but most of the pressure-sensitive stickers and labels in the $26 billion global tape industry are made from super-sticky petrochemicals designed to have varying degrees of adhesion.

-Most crafting stickers, for example, are backed with adhesive that's meant to be repositioned.
-However, the type of adhesive you'll find on health alert or home alarm stickers, is of the permanent variety.
-Weather-resistant and tamper proof, permanent adhesives are the bane of those who later wish for their removal.
+Most crafting stickers, for example, have an adhesive backing that allows you to reposition them.
+However, the type of adhesive you'll find on health alert or home alarm stickers is of the permanent variety.
+Weather-resistant and tamper-proof, permanent adhesives are the bane of those who later wish for their removal.

-Somehow, we always end up unwittingly buying the picture frames with price stickers melded to the glass with gusto.
-Or, we've failed to confiscate our children's sticker collection -- which they thoughtfully displayed on their bedroom windows when their teenage babysitter's attentions were otherwise occupied.
+Somehow, we always end up unwittingly buying picture frames with price stickers melded to the glass with gusto.
+Or we've failed to confiscate our children's sticker collection — which they thoughtfully displayed on their bedroom windows when their teenage babysitter's attentions were otherwise occupied.
 The good news?
-We've uncovered a mix of products and efforts (some of them surprisingly simple) that successfully separate adhesive from its smooth-surface muse.
-We'll share what works -- on glass, at least -- on the next page.
+We've uncovered a mix of products and efforts (some of them surprisingly simple) that successfully separate the adhesive from its smooth-surface muse.
+We'll share what works — on glass, at least — on the next page.